jpmit/ggj14/README.md

 --------------------

-[There is an in game tutorial so in the first instance there is no need to read this section]
+[There is an in game tutorial so in the first instance there is no need to read this section.]

 Use the left and right arrow keys to move the character.
 Press spacebar to jump.
 Press the 'x' key to 'switch' the level.